 I was born in Los Angeles, grew up in New York City, and have lived in various cities around the country, including Charlottsville, Virginia; Omaha, and Miami, as well as in both France and Morocco.

-Marina, 44 (MD, Brown; MPH, Yale), is married and has a daughter, Claire, pictured here, and a son, Finn.
-She is a family doctor in Asheville, NC., where she finished her residency in June 2016.
+Marina, 44 (MD, Brown; MPH, Yale; Doctors of the World), imarried, with a daughter, Claire, pictured here, and a son, Finn.
+She is a family doctor in Asheville, NC., where she finished her residency in 2016.

 Dylan, 35 (BA, Bates College), formerly Director, Talent & Media, at BleacherReport, a Time Warner-owned digital sports media network, started in San Francisco in 2007.
 He lives in Manhattan.